anhinga/2022-notes/Grokking/README.md

 "Multi-scale Feature Learning Dynamics: Insights for Double Descent", https://arxiv.org/abs/2112.03215 (with Yoshua Bengio)

 "Hidden Progress in Deep Learning: SGD Learns Parities Near the Computational Limit", https://arxiv.org/abs/2207.08799 (with Boaz Barak)

+---
+---
+---

+Historic note (I don't think this is directly relevant, but let's keep it to document the train of thoughts):

+"The DMM training setup is presumably a perfect setup for Grokking (precise capture of simple tasks by moderately sized models).
+However, it is not clear how easy or difficult it would be to get there with our current DMM setup (by the standards Grokking research, in terms of the number of training steps and such, we certainly have not tried nearly hard enough yet)."

+I am not sure at the moment whether the preliminary observations of some remarkable generalization effects during DMM synthesis are related to phenomena observed during Grokking run (https://github.com/anhinga/DMM-synthesis-lab-journal/blob/main/history.md)